Chart Color Schemes

 Conder shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Conder's workforce comprises skilled individuals with significant representation in essential services sectors.
-The unemployment rate stood at 5.2% as of September 2024, with an estimated employment growth of 0.7% over the past year.
+Conder's workforce comprises skilled individuals with notable representation in essential services sectors.
+The unemployment rate stood at 5.2% as of September 2025, indicating a 0.7% increase in employment over the preceding year.
+By this date, 2,766 residents were employed while the unemployment rate was 1.6% higher than the Australian Capital Territory's rate of 3.6%.

-However, professional & technical services were under-represented, with only 7.4% of Conder's workforce compared to 11.1% in ACT.
-Employment opportunities locally appeared limited based on Census data analysis.
-Between September 2024 and September 2025, employment levels increased by 0.7%, while the labour force also grew by 0.7%, keeping unemployment relatively stable at 5.2%.
-In contrast, ACT experienced higher employment growth of 1.4% and labour force growth of 1.2%, with a slight decrease in unemployment rate to 3.8%.
-State-level data as of 25-Nov-25 showed ACT employment grew by 1.19% year-on-year, adding 710 jobs, with the state unemployment rate at 4.5% compared to the national rate of 4.3%.
-National employment forecasts from May-25 suggest a 6.6% growth over five years and 13.7% over ten years.
-Applying these projections to Conder's employment mix indicates local employment should increase by 6.3% over five years and 12.9% over ten years, assuming population projections remain constant for illustrative purposes.
+However, professional & technical services were under-represented, with only 7.4% of Conder's workforce compared to 11.1% in the Australian Capital Territory.
+Employment opportunities locally appear limited, as indicated by the difference between Census working population and resident population counts.
+Between September 2024 and September 2025, employment levels increased by 0.7%, while labour force grew by a similar rate, maintaining a relatively stable unemployment rate.
+In contrast, Australian Capital Territory experienced higher employment growth of 1.4% and labour force growth of 1.2%, with a slight drop in unemployment rate by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years for national employment.
+Applying these projections to Conder's employment mix suggests local employment should increase by 6.3% over five years and 12.9% over ten years, though these are simple weighted extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment